home - Electricity

 Unusual coverage is still popular, thanks to the following advantages:

 • durability and wear resistance.
 The material is designed for 20 years of service.
-Moreover, it does not lose its brilliance and performance;
+At the same time, it does not lose its brilliance and performance;

 • environmental friendliness.
 The beautiful coating is completely safe for health, as it does not emit toxic components;

 • glow effect.
-The coating after drying perfectly reflects light;
+After drying, the coating perfectly reflects light;

 • tinting possibilities.
 You can get any shade by adding coloring pigments;